IsmaelBena/minecraft_discord_bot/README.md

 - shutting down host pc
 - checking servers status and info

-In order for the bot to run you first need to create a .env file and file it with the following
+In order for the bot to run you first need to create a .env file and paste the following

 ```
 # Bot Token